Published on: 18 April 2014 | Last updated: 24 December 2019

 Antonio Pennacchi has written a brilliant novel (Canale Mussolini) describing the lives of a family who came to settle here.
 It’s also huge sweeping historical novel about Italy in the first half of the twentieth century.
 I assumed that it would never be translated into English but (hurrah for Dedalus Books) it is: The Mussolini Canal (sample chapter).
 There’s also a French edition: Canal Mussolini - and probably it’s been translated into other languages.

-As you ride look out for the memorial to the sminatori who undertook the difficult and dangerous work of clearing this coast of the minefields.
+As you ride, keep an eye open for the memorial to the sminatori who undertook the difficult and dangerous work of clearing this coast of the minefields.

 If you’re interested in the ‘razionalista’ architecture of the period you might want to make the short detour into Sabaudia.
 Even if you’re not, it’s also a nice friendly place to stop for a coffee or a meal.